edgar971/llama-palooza/README.md

-# LLama 2 Tools and Web Server
+# LLama 2 Tools and FastAPI

 A collection of scripts and a FastAPI server designed for Llama 2, utilizing both llama.cpp and Python bindings.

 ## Preparing Models